Effect of High‑Dose Thiamine Hydrochloride on Fatigue in Rheumatoid Arthritis Patients: Randomized, Double‑Blind, Placebo‑Controlled Trial

 • Being pregnant.

-• Having another serious illness that can cause high fatigue, such as cancer, chronic kidney disease, chronic heart failure, or diabetes.
+• Having another serious illness that can cause fatigue, such as cancer, chronic kidney disease, chronic heart failure, or diabetes.

 Where you can join this trial?